Psychokiller1888/AmenitizScriptiz/README.md

 This would mark everyday of the week in january, mark wednesday and thursday in february, thursday in march, nothing from april to july, wednesday and thursday from august to december.

-**Do not use capital letters of any accent**
+**Do not use capital letters or any accent**

 ### Pimp my colors

 #### Description

 For the calendar in both view modes.
-Change the room tile background colors in regards to their booking source.
+Change the room tile background colors according to their source.

 #### Install